SausageMuffins/Mind-Palace/Notes/Computer Engineering/Deadlocks.md

 Main Idea: We allow deadlocks to occur but we constantly check for them.
 Once **detected**, we break them apart (**recovery**).

 #### Prevention
 Main Idea: Impose conditions on all resource requests --> we ensure that we **never** enter a deadlock state --> this means we don't even need to check.

+==**Hold and Wait Prevention:**==
+Ensure a process can only enter critical section if 1. can obtain all resources and 2. request only if it has no resources.
+Basically just wait empty handed until it can access all of the resources it needs.
+Once it is done, it will release both resources together.

+*Disadvantages:*
+1. Starvation -> process may never run if resources are scarce (many processes requesting for different resources)
+2. Inefficient -> time is wasted when waiting for all the resources to be available and releasing all at once + not all resources are used immediately -> some can be used later in the process which again, wastes time

+==**No Preemption Prevention: Allow resources to be released by processes**== Resources can be released in two ways -> by other processes or the process currently holding the lock.
+This method is ideal for processes that can easily save it's state.

+Hence the main method to allow pre-emption would be to:

+1. All resources the current process is holding is implicitly released (preempted)
+2. P1 ask P2 to release it's resources: which may include 2 scenarios
+	1. P2 is waiting for another resource by another process P3 -> P2 will save it's state and release it's resource to P1.
+	2. P2 is not waiting for another process and will finish it's task or not available -> P1 will just wait for P2.

+==**Circular Wait Prevention:**==
+Establish a hierarchy amongst the resources and processes must request resources while obeying this hierarchy.

+How the protocols are enforced:
+1. If a process request for a resource that has a higher priority than some/all of it's currently held resources, the process must release those that are or lower priority
+2. Ideally, a process should only request for resources that are of higher priority than it's currently held resources.

+*Disadvantages:*
+1. Inefficient.
+Because of the second protocol, a process may request for a low priority resource which may only be used much later on.
+2. Maintaining the priority order of resources.